13th March 2019

-In the first instance, once a target has been identified, the heads of terms need to be negotiated.
-These set out the main contractual terms of the proposed sale and will typically include the proposed purchase price, non-compete covenants, and types of warranties.
+The first thing to do, once a target has been identified, is to negotiate the heads of terms.
+These set out the main contractual terms of the proposed sale and will typically include the proposed purchase price, any non-competition covenants, and the types of warranties to be given.
 There may also be a proposed timetable, as well as confidentiality clauses, and/or exclusivity clauses.
-Given that it is possible to be liable for pre-contact misrepresentation, negligent, fraudulent or misleading statements it is vital that you obtain expert advice at an early stage to avoid these pitfalls.
+As it’s possible to be liable for pre-contractual misrepresentation, as well as negligent, fraudulent or misleading mis-statements, it is vital that you obtain expert advice at an early stage to avoid these pitfalls.

 When considering whether to pursue the merger it is important to investigate the financial, legal and operational health of the other company.
 You will need their accounting records and balance sheets, a list of assets and liabilities, a list of actual and potential customers, details of employees and their benefits, any pending litigation or insurance claims, and the company’s formation documents, such as its articles of association.
 You will also need to ascertain whether there are any rights that shareholders may have to make offers prior to any share transfers, or whether there are any other restrictions.